 The information in this article involves everything you need to know about the University of Kent, UK.
 For more information on the University, scholarship, or other programmes, please visit the University’s official website to learn more.

-Application is open for International Scholarships for Taught Masters Students to study at The University of Kent, UK.
-Application Deadline: 31st May 2020 Offered annually?
-Yes Eligible Countries: International To be taken at (country):…
+Application is open for International Scholarships for Undergraduate Students to study at The University of Kent, UK for the 2022/2023 academic session.
+Application Deadline: 27th May 2022 Offered annually?
+Yes Eligible Countries:…

-The Law School has established a major fund to support overseas students from Kenya, Thailand, or Nigeria who undertake a full-time, taught LLM at the Canterbury Campus of the University of Kent.
-Application Deadlines: 31st July 2019…
+The Kent Law School has established a fund to support overseas students from OECD Countries who undertake a full-time, taught LLM at the Canterbury Campus of the University of Kent.
+Application Deadlines: 31st July 2022, 23:59 BST for…